realpython/materials/chatterbot/README.md

 🪴 Ah, gotcha!
 ```

 The bot will learn from the replies you give and improve its accuracy.
-You can quite the interactive prompt by typing any of the `exit_conditions` defined in `bot.py`.
+You can quit the interactive prompt by typing any of the `exit_conditions` defined in `bot.py`.